 * Also available partially or entirely through the medium of Welsh

 Completing a PGCE is one route to becoming a fully qualified teacher.
 This form of teacher training is recommended for anyone with an undergraduate degree who is looking to gain Qualified Teacher Status (QTS).

 You need QTS to teach in a state-maintained or special schools in England and Wales.
 While other routes to gain QTS exist, they do not all come with the postgraduate qualification of a PGCE.
 A PGCE from Aberystwyth University is a valued qualification regionally, nationally, and internationally.

 When you study a PGCE with us, we help you prepare for a successful career in education.
 You will be given clear direction, advice and support when making applications for teaching posts and our employment rates are consistently high.

 Teaching & Learning

-Assessment on the course takes a range of forms including, for example: essays, reflective writing, presentations, lesson plans, action research project.
+Assessment on the course takes a range of forms including essays, reflective writing, presentations, lesson plans and action research project.
 There are no formal examinations.
 Assessment of practice takes place throughout all three placements on a continuous basis.